What is cardiac ablation?

-The types of cardiac ablation are:
+The types of cardiac ablation that are performed include:

 - Laser ablation – This minimally invasive procedure involves a tiny incision through which the laser ablation probe is placed to deliver laser energy to heat the diseased regions.
 This focused approach eliminates damage to healthy tissue.

-- Cryoablation – Cryoablation is a minimally invasive procedure involving the freezing of abnormal tissue in the heart, lessening radiation exposure and the complexity of the procedure.
+- Cryoablation – This is a minimally invasive procedure involving the freezing of abnormal tissue in the heart, lessening radiation exposure and the complexity of the procedure.
 A catheter is inserted into the heart through a vessel in the groin or arm, and moved to the site where the problem is occurring.
 An ultra-cold substance is then applied, freezing the tissue and destroying the site.

-There are few risks with catheter ablation.
+There are few risks with cardiac ablation.
 Fewer than 5 percent of people who have the procedure develop any problems.
 The most common problems result from the use of catheters – long, thin tubes doctors insert into your arteries or veins.
 Inserting the tubes can occasionally damage your blood vessel or cause bleeding or infection.
 These problems are rare.

 A cardiac electrophysiologist (a doctor trained in the electrical system of the heart) performs the procedure, which usually takes two to four hours.
 They will move several catheters (long flexible tubes) slowly toward your heart.
 The doctor watches the movement of the catheters using an X-ray type of camera above the procedure table, then will stimulate your heart to locate the abnormal area.
 A machine will send energy (heat, laser or cryo) targeted to the exact area.
 The physician destroys the malfunctioning tissue, scarring the area to prevent it from sending incorrect electrical signals that speed up your heart rate.
 You may feel your heart beat differently or faster than usual, and may feel lightheaded, discomfort or burning in your chest.